 In 2004, the Cypriot government passed a number of laws relating to e-commerce, including the Regulation of Electronic Communications and Posts Law (112(I)/2004) and the Legal Framework for Electronic Signatures and for Relevant Matters Law (N.188(I)/2004).
 The 2002 Law on Radiocommunications was also amended.

-These laws included the transposition of the EU's regulatory framework into national law, although Cyprus was slow off the mark introducing the necessary secondary legislation for the Law on Electronic Communications.
+These laws included the transposition of the EU's regulatory framework into national law, although Cyprus was slow off the mark in introducing the necessary secondary legislation for the Law on Electronic Communications.

-Competitors to CYTA in the mobile sector have struggled to make headway.
+Competitors to CYTA in the mobile phone sector have struggled to make headway.
 Only in the Internet sector has any significant degree of competition been allowed, where there are a number of ISPs in addition to CYTA itself.

-A handful of private telecommunications companies have entered the Cypriot market under a creeping programme of liberalisation, including MTN, Cablenet, TelePassport, OTEnet Telecom and PrimeTel.
+In addition to the Cyprus Electricity Authority (EAC), a handful of private telecommunications companies have entered the Cypriot market under a creeping programme of liberalisation, including MTN, Cablenet, TelePassport, OTEnet Telecom and PrimeTel.